Waterloo (blog post): After 2010 election

-Later in 2010, after Republicans retook control of the House.
-Many celebrated; some sent Frum emails taunting him with the apparent repudiation of his prediction that March.
+In 2010, after Republicans retook control of the House, many celebrated, and some sent Frum emails taunting him with the apparent repudiation of his prediction that March.
 At CNN, Frum shared his response "Enjoy the moment, fellas.
 You are only at the beginning of the pain of discovering how right I was."

 Frum argued that Republicans, tacitly acknowledging that they would never be able to repeal the ACA, now colloquially known as Obamacare, would instead resort to "a series of stunts", such as repeal votes, refusals to fund the gradual implementation of the law, votes to repeal curbs on future growth of Medicare that they would sell as "cuts" to the program, and hearings publicizing problems with the law's implementation with those adversely affected appearing as witnesses.
 Focusing on those problems, however, would allow the Democrats and the administration to point out that Republicans could have perhaps averted them by participating in the process, Frum wrote.

 "[A]t the end of two years, the law will still be there, more or less intact," Frum predicted.
 Republican leaders in the Senate understood this, he noted, and were banking their hopes on retaking control of that house as well as the White House in 2012.
 But Frum doubted they could win enough Senate seats for a repeal vote to overcome a filibuster, and accused Republicans, as he had several months earlier, of caring more about the issue's efficacy in winning votes than actually changing the law.

 "As is, we're getting a bad trade: Republicans may gain political benefit, but Democrats get the policy," Frum concluded.
 "That was my warning in March 2010.
 This election does not discredit that warning.
 It confirms the warning."